wendyleeyuhuei/golang-101/README.md

 - **Bidirectional** as default.
 Goroutines can send/receive data through the same channel.
   - Can be single-directional i.e. send-only or receive-only channel
 - **First-class values**, just like strings or integers.
+  - First-class citizen can be used as function parameter/return type
 - A channel can only transfer values of the **same type**.

 ### Declaration & Initialization